garrettswink/Horiseon/README.md

 # 01 HTML, CSS, and Git: Code Refactor

+## Developer Note

+The related CSS and HTML code was modified from original code provided by the Columbia Web Developer Bootcamp.
+Full details about the assignment and success criteria can be found below.

 ## Challenges in This Course

 There are two types of Challenges in this course.
 Each one is designed to prepare you for a scenario that you're likely to encounter as a web developer.